-Project management tool: A productivity platform like ClickUp helps your team keep track of tasks, deadlines, and progress while centralizing everything they need to move a project forward.
+Collaborative project management tool: A project management tool like ClickUp helps your team keep track of tasks, deadlines, and progress while centralizing everything they need to move a project forward.

 File sharing tool: A file-sharing tool like Google Drive enables your entire team to share key documents, images, and other files quickly and easily.
 That’s why ClickUp Docs is an awesome feature to centralize documents, assign tasks to those docs, and easily share with members of your team.

 Video conferencing tool: A video conferencing tool like Zoom enables your team to stay connected even when they’re working remotely and in different time zones.